 - A First Cookbook for Children by Evelyne Johnson - Vegetable Alphabet Book by Jerry Pallotta

 Activity - Children listen to The Gingerbread Boy, "Mr. Bunny's Carrot Soup" and/or other stories as they follow along in the books.

-- Read with the children and model expressive reading. - Ask open-ended questions, and discuss illustrations. - Encourage children to ask questions.
+- Lap-read with the children and model expressive reading. - Ask open-ended questions, and discuss illustrations.